yanglers/mimicmol-demo/Readme.md

 To use this code, you would need to input an OpenAI API key (or similar).
 I left mine out for privacy reasons.

 Below is the result of one of the unit tests we conducted (for CBL-2) when evaluating this pipeline, of which there is more detail in the written application.
-I've also added both starting datasets, which were downloaded from ChemBL, as well as our generated molecular candidates ([here](generated_smiles.csv)).
+I've also added both starting datasets [here](CBL-2.csv) and [here](CBL-2-B.csv), which were downloaded from ChemBL, as well as our generated molecular candidates ([here](generated_smiles.csv)).

 For clarity, Assay 1 refers to "CBL-2.csv", and Assay 2 refers to "CBL-2-B.csv"